 Understandably, you want to publish your work quickly.
 But you also understand that it is essential not to compromise on quality.
 So, what should you look out for?

 Normally, good scientists spend months or years developing their ideas before carrying out research and turning their findings into a paper.
 Now, some researchers are managing to do this in a matter of days.
-In these cases, the focus must surely be on the goal, rather than the scientific process.
-Often, researchers who are guilty of this are seeking an exciting, newsworthy result – and will neglect the science in the process.
-Problems with methodology, such as a small sample size, and selective reporting of results can also arise when research is rushed.
+In such cases, the focus is on the goal, rather than the scientific process.
+Often, researchers who are guilty of this are seeking an exciting, newsworthy result and will neglect the science in the process.
+Problems with methodology, such as a small sample size and selective reporting of results can also arise when research is rushed.

 Don’t Forget to Be Transparent

 As with all papers, transparency is essential in scientific publishing.
 You should make sure that anyone reading your paper has all the information they need to be able to assess the work.
-A desire to publish quickly is no excuse for leaving out crucial information – if you do this when you submit your paper to a reputable journal, it will almost certainly be rejected.
-If you have large amounts of data, you can make this available in a repository.
+A desire to publish quickly is no excuse for leaving out crucial information.
+If you do this when you submit your paper to a reputable journal, it will almost certainly be rejected.
+However, if you have large amounts of data, you can make this available in a repository.

 Avoid Method Mistakes